 Although they are sometimes portrayed negatively, spider web tattoos are still a popular tattoo choice.
-They are classified as an old school tattoo design, and even though these tattoos can represent negative elements, they can also symbolize positive attributes.
-Spider web tattoos are commonly found on men and they are often included in themed tattoo designs.
-They are most commonly inked on the elbows.
+They are classified as an old-school tattoo design, and even though these tattoos can represent negative elements, they can also symbolize positive attributes.
+Spider web tattoos are most commonly inked on the elbows.

 One of the most criticized tattoos of the past and present is the spider web tattoo.
-For the most part, it is linked to things that are negative in nature, such as racism, prison, murder, gangs, and violence.
-However, in modern times, the spider web tattoo has become associated with positive meanings too.
-This tattoo has a rich history and we will take a closer look at this popular tattoo symbol.
+For the most part, it is linked to things that are negative, such as racism, prison, murder, gangs, and violence.
+However, in modern times, the spider web tattoo has become associated with positive meanings, too.
+This tattoo has a rich history, and we will take a closer look at this popular tattoo symbol.

 The spider web tattoo has been a longtime symbol of incarceration.
-It has served as a symbol of serving time behind bars for decades.
-The tattoo began to gain popularity in the 1970s and 1980s, as more and more inmates began to get it inked to mark their time served.
+It has been a symbol of serving time behind bars for decades.
+The tattoo began to gain popularity in the 1970s and 1980s as more and more inmates got it inked to mark their time served.
 In fact, as far as prison tattoos go, the spider web ranks just below the famous teardrop tattoo.
-Just as the spider web tattoo can, the tear drop tattoo represents time spent behind bars.
+Just as the spider web tattoo can, the teardrop tattoo represents time spent behind bars.

 Even though this tattoo has been viewed as a symbol of prison and racism, in modern times, it is not as negative.
 In fact, the tattoo can be associated with several positive meanings.
 When you take a moment to view the piece, it is truly a work of art.
 It is almost like the web's creator is an engineer.
 It is then that we can find the true meaning surrounding all the negativity behind the spider web tattoo.

 The spider web has been associated and linked to the Native Americans for centuries.
-The spider web is also linked to the dreamcatcher and Spider Woman, whom is a Native American character.
+The spider web is also linked to the dreamcatcher and Spider Woman, who is a Native American spirit.
 Spider Woman was a very important figure to several different Native American tribes.
-Spider Woman would weave protective webs over the cradleboards of all newborns.
+She would weave protective webs over the cradleboards of all newborns.
 By doing this, the newborns were protected from all that is bad.
 As a tattoo, the spider web can symbolize protection.

 As you have read, the spider web tattoo represents both positive and negative meanings.
 It is important that you learn and fully understand all the meanings behind this design.
 Below are some meanings and symbols associated with the tattoo.